-- Any relevant criminal offences currently being tried or having been tried in the past may also be relevant, as they can cast doubt on the integrity of the acquirer and may mean that the integrity requirements are not met. - 28.
+- Any relevant criminal offences currently being tried or having been tried in the past may also be relevant, as they can cast doubt on the integrity of the acquirer and may mean that the integrity requirements are not met. - 25.
 The integrity of the proposed acquirer is not only affected by court decisions and ongoing judicial proceedings.
-The following situations should be taken into account as well, since they may cast doubt on the integrity of the acquirer: - current or past investigations and/or enforcement actions related to the acquirer, or the imposition of administrative sanctions for noncompliance with provisions governing banking, financial, securities or insurance activity, or those concerning securities markets, securities or payment instruments, or any financial services legislation, or - current or past investigations and/or enforcement actions by any other regulatory or professional bodies for non-compliance with any relevant provisions. - 29.
+The following situations should be taken into account as well, since they may cast doubt on the integrity of the acquirer: - current or past investigations and/or enforcement actions related to the acquirer, or the imposition of administrative sanctions for noncompliance with provisions governing banking, financial, securities, or insurance activity or those concerning securities markets, securities or payment instruments, or any financial services legislation, or - current or past investigations and/or enforcement actions by any other regulatory or professional bodies for non-compliance with any relevant provisions. - 26.
 In addition to considering judicial or administrative decisions or procedures, the assessment of the integrity of the proposed acquirer should examine its correctness in past business dealings, the lack of which may undermine the integrity and trustworthiness of the proposed acquirer at the time of the acquisition.
-Supervisors should pay attention to: - any evidence that the acquirer has not been transparent, open, and cooperative in its dealings with supervisory or regulatory authorities, including any evidence that it knowingly ignored its notification obligation according to the Directive or attempted to escape from the prudential assessment it had to undergo as a proposed qualifying shareholder; - refusal of a registration, authorisation, membership, or licence to carry out a trade, business, or profession; or revocation, withdrawal, or termination of such registration, authorisation, membership, or licence; or expulsion by a regulatory or government body; - dismissal from employment or a position of trust, fiduciary relationship, or similar situation, or having been asked to resign from employment in such a position; and - disqualification from acting as a person who directs the business. - 30.
-Target supervisors should assess the relevance of such situations on a case-by-case basis, recognising that the characteristics of each situation may be more or less severe and that some situations may be significant when considered together, even though each of them in isolation may not be significant. - 31.
-Target supervisors may judge, the relevance of criminal records differently according to the type of conviction, the level of appeal (definitive vs. non-definitive convictions), the type of punishment

-(imprisonment vs. less severe punishments), the length of the sentence (more vs. less than a specified period), the phase of the judicial process reached (conviction, trial, indictment) and the effect of rehabilitation.
+Supervisors should pay attention to: - any evidence that the acquirer has not been transparent, open, and cooperative in its dealings with supervisory or regulatory authorities; - refusal of a registration, authorisation, membership, or licence to carry out a trade, business, or profession; or revocation, withdrawal, or termination of such registration, authorisation, membership, or licence; or expulsion by a regulatory or government body; - dismissal from employment or a position of trust, fiduciary relationship, or similar situation, or having been asked to resign from employment in such a position; - disqualification from acting as a director. - 27.
+The supervisory authority should assess the relevance of such situations on a case-by-case basis, recognising that the characteristics of each situation may be more or less severe and that some situations may be significant when considered together, even though each of them in isolation may be not significant. - 28.
+Member States may judge, having in mind the national legal framework, the relevance of criminal records differently according to the type of conviction, the level of appeal (definitive vs. non-definitive convictions), the type of punishment (imprisonment vs. less severe punishments, the length of the sentence (more vs. less than a specified period), or the phase of the judicial process reached (conviction, trial, indictment).

-- 32. In cases involving the acquisition of a new qualifying holding, the information requirements on which the assessment of integrity is based may vary according to the nature of the acquirer (natural vs. legal person, regulated or supervised entity vs. unregulated entity). - 33.
-But in all cases, the acquirer itself should attest in a statement that none of the situations described in points 24 to 26 is occurring or has occurred in the past to the best of its knowledge.
-A delayed, incomplete, or undelivered declaration will call into question the approval of the acquisition. - 34.
-And in all cases, the supervisory authority should be able to verify the statement submitted by the proposed acquirer by asking it to provide documents evidencing that the statement is true (e.g., recent extracts from the criminal register), and, if needed, by requesting confirmation from other authorities (judicial authorities or other regulators), domestic or foreign. - 35.
+- 29. In cases involving the acquisition of a new qualifying holding, the information requirements on which the assessment of integrity is based may vary according to the nature of the acquirer (natural vs. legal person, regulated or supervised entity vs. unregulated entity). - 30.
+But in all cases, the acquirer himself should attest in a signed statement that none of the situations described in points 24 to 26 occurs or has occurred in the past.
+A delayed, incomplete, or undelivered declaration will call into question the approval of the acquisition. - 31.
+And in all cases, the supervisory authority should be able to verify the statement submitted by the proposed acquirer by asking him to provide documents evidencing that the statement is true (e.g., recent extracts from the criminal register), and, if needed, by requesting confirmation from other authorities (judicial authorities or other regulators), domestic or otherwise. - 32.
 In the case of an increase in an existing qualifying holding, and to the extent that the integrity of the acquirer has previously been assessed by the supervisor, the relevant information should be updated as appropriate.